thoughtfulsec/websec/README.md

 ⚠️ **SQL Injection** - Both `/secure` and `/insecure` use vulnerable string interpolation ⚠️ **No Input Sanitization** - Demonstrates reliance on WAF for protection ⚠️ **Shared Database** - Both endpoints write to the same `entries` table

-### Why This Is Safe for Demonstration

-- `/secure` is protected by ModSecurity - SQL injection attempts are blocked
-- `/insecure` is intentionally vulnerable to show the difference
-- Local development only (not exposed to internet)
-- SQLite database can be easily reset by deleting `app/data/entries.db`

 ### Production Considerations